Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Affinitic.md

 Activate 1 of the following effects:
 • Ritual Summon 1 'Affinitic' monster from your hand or Graveyard, using monsters from your hand or field as Ritual material.
 • Fusion/Synchro/Xyz/Link Summon 1 'Affinitic' monster from your Extra Deck, using monsters from your hand or field as material.
-• Pay 700 LP; Ritual/Fusion/Synchro/Xyz/Link Summon 1 'Affinitic' monster from your Extra Deck or Graveyard, using monsters from your hand and/or either player's field or Graveyard as material.
+• Pay 700 LP; Ritual/Fusion/Synchro/Xyz/Link Summon 1 'Affinitic' monster from your hand, Extra Deck or Graveyard, using monsters from your hand and/or either player's field or Graveyard as material.